 We will sustainably source 100% of our permanent coffee range through the Nespresso AAA Sustainable Quality™ Program until 2020.

-We will minimise the ecological impact of each cup of Nespresso coffee by reducing the company’s carbon footprint by 10% by 2020.
+We will minimise the ecological impact of each cup of Nespresso coffee by reducing the company’s carbon footprint by up to 10% by 2020.

 The Fairtrade Labeling Organisation International was founded in 1997.
 It works to develop standards for fair trade.
 The Fairtade label distinguishes products which have been manufactured according to distinct social, ecological and economic criteria

 Together with Fairtrade International, Nespresso implemented the AAA Farmer Future Programs in Colombia.

 The Rainforest Alliance was founded in 1987 as an international, not-for-profit NGO.
 It works to conserve biodiversity and ensure sustainable livelihoods by transforming land-use practices, business practices and consumer behaviour.

 In 2003, together with the Rainforest Alliance, Nespresso launched the Nespresso AAA Quality™ Program.

 Der Grüne Punkt (The Green Dot) was founded in 1990 as the first dual system.
 The first system of its kind, it provides the nationwide collection of used sales packages and obtains raw materials from them for the closed-cycle economy.
 Today Der Grüne Punkt is a leading provider of take-back systems.